Jack Suwinski Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Phillies' 4.02 team ERA ranks 11th across all league pitching staffs.

-- In his last outing on Wednesday against the Atlanta Braves, the right-hander went six innings, giving up two earned runs while surrendering six hits.
+- His last appearance was on Thursday against the New York Mets, when the left-hander tossed 6 2/3 innings, surrendering four earned runs while allowing five hits.

+- The 28-year-old has amassed a 3.89 ERA and 8.6 strikeouts per nine innings in 21 games this season, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.